OUTLOOK 2022: Central Europe and the Baltic states

 Poland could also have an exciting political year if Kaczynski’s PiS calls – or is forced to call – early elections as its coalition crumbles.
 At the moment it too is ahead in the opinion polls, but in both countries the political mood could change as the cost of living crisis worsens and the pandemic drags into a third year.

-Nevertheless populism – whether of the right, centre or left – remains a powerful force in the region and it could even mount a return in some countries that have already shaken it off.
+Nevertheless, populism – whether of the right, centre or left – remains a powerful force in the region, and it could even mount a return in some countries that have already shaken it off.

-The Slovak coalition is also looking fragile, as the split between the two rightwing populist parties and their centre-right partners widens, though it is expected to try to stagger on as long as it can, given the lead in the opinion polls for the two rival leftwing opposition parties of onetime allies Robert Fico and Peter Pellegrini.
+The Slovak coalition is also looking fragile as the split between the two right-wing populist parties and their centre-right partners widens, though it is expected to try to stagger on as long as it can, given the lead in the opinion polls for the two rival left-wing opposition parties of onetime allies Robert Fico and Peter Pellegrini.
 Unless the government can somehow pin corruption on top figures in the preceding Smer government in which both premiers served, its chances of staying the distance and retaining power at the next election look slim.

 In Czechia all eyes will be on the candidates for the January 2023 presidential election, with a real risk that Andrej Babis, the agro-chemical billionaire and former premier, will triumph.
 He may be given a helping hand if the new centre-right government goes too fast in cutting the budget deficit.
 This could also enable Babis’ “technocratic populist” ANO party to return to power at the first attempt at the next general election.

-In Latvia, the October general election is expected to increase political fragmentation, with a raft of new populist parties jostling to enter the Saeima.
-Populism is also in the rise in neighbouring Lithuania as well as Estonia, where the far-right EKRE party is riding high over migration fears.
+In Latvia, the October general election is anticipated to increase political fragmentation, with a raft of new populist parties jostling to enter the Saeima.
+Populism is also on the rise in neighbouring Lithuania as well as Estonia, where the far-right EKRE party is riding high over migration fears.

 Macro-economic environment